-From time to time we see understandable frustration from players who lose connection to our live server.
+From time to time, we understand that players can feel frustrated when they lose connection to our live server.

-The TL;DR is: most other websites and services use cached pages or non-real-time services which don’t require the same accuracy and timing that chess does.
-Or, game servers that do require this are limited to very small numbers of players on local servers.
+Here's the short version: Most websites and services use cached pages or non-real-time services that don't need the same level of accuracy and timing as chess.
+Other game servers that do need this level of precision typically handle only a small number of players on local servers.
 Chess is different!

 One server to rule them all